harunlegoz/XmlTransformer/Readme.md

 One option was to use Durable Azure Functions to transform XML but that required writing a custom function for every file type.
 Or, I could create a generic function that accepts the mapping through REST message body as JSON and do the transformation accordingly.
 This is the outcome of that PoC.

 ## Usage
 XmlTransformer is specifically built to transform array-structured XML files and them alone (at least for now).
 The supported XML structure should start with a root element and then an item repeating within the root element.
-It treats each element as an array item/record and converts it to target structure (JSON or CSV) record with or without a mapping.
+It treats each element as an array item/record and transforms it to target structure (JSON or CSV) record with or without a mapping.

 The root element's attributes are also included within each target record, since the target is always treated as tabular.
 The same attributes will appear on each target record, allowing a consistent tabular structure.